cloudcraftswithsola/Cloudcrafts/README.md

 # 👋 Hello, I'm Owolabi Olusola

-- :telescope: I Currently work as a Senior Project Manager in a Fintech Company and contributing to the development of AI and Cloud solutions as a Certified Cloud Practitioner.
+- :telescope: I Currently work as a Senior Project Manager in a Fintech Company and contribute to the development of AI and Cloud solutions as a Certified Cloud Practitioner.

 - :seedling: Exploring Cloud DevOps Engineering.

-- :zap: In my free time, I Make research on Latest Technology tools, YCombinator Startups and Venture Capitals
+- :zap: In my free time, I research on Latest Technology tools, YCombinator Startups and Venture Capitals

 - :mailbox: How to reach me: - [Email](mailto:owolabithebest@gmail.com)